junxit/us-congress-bills-110/bill.md

 # H.R.
 1662

-> To authorize the Secretary of the Interior to seek limited reimbursement for site security activities, and for other purposes.
+> To amend the Reclamation Safety of Dams Act of 1978 to authorize improvements for the security of dams and other facilities.

 ## § 1.
 Short title